Snger/reading-notes/platforms/GNU.md

 - What's GNU Project?
 - CLI pdf viewer - xpdf
 	- How do I open a .pdf in cygwin? - xpdf
 - What's Bash
 - Why most programs should be using '/bin/sh' and not bash?
 - How to navigate long commands faster?
 	- Bash Shortcuts For Maximum Productivity
 - Bash Command Editing Shortcuts
 - Bash Command Recall Shortcuts
 - Bash Command Control Shortcuts
 - Bash Bang \(!\) Commands
+- md5sum - compute and check MD5 message digest

 <!-- /MarkdownTOC -->